PrimoKu/camera-calibration-server/README.md

 ## Test Calibration with Example Images

-The repository includes two folders, "LEFT" and "RIGHT," containing example stereo images.
+The repository includes two folders, `LEFT` and `RIGHT`, containing example stereo images.
 These images are for testing purposes and are not of high quality for actual calibration.
 To test the calibration script with these images, simply run:

 ```bash
 python StereoCalibration.py